 Even though we now have access to synthetic, prescription medicines, herbalism remains popular today.
 In fact, the World Health Organisation holds data on complementary therapies and traditional medicine use around the globe.
-They say that around 80% of the world’s population still use herbal medicine as their main source of healthcare.
-This could be due to the affordability of herbal remedies compared to other medications.
-Yet, even in developed countries where people have access to conventional medicine and pharmaceutical medications, herbal remedies are still popular.
+They say that around 80% of the world’s population still uses plants as their main source of healthcare.
+One reason for this could be the affordability of plant medicine compared to conventional medicine.
+Yet, even when people have easy access to conventional healthcare, complementary medicine including herbal medicine is still popular.

-Herbal medicines are more than just a natural alternative to pharmaceutical drugs.
-There are thousands of medicinal plant species around the world.
-Over the years people learned to use the plants or plant parts with therapeutic benefit.
-Passing this knowledge through the generations.
+Plant-based medicine is more than just a natural alternative to synthetic drugs.
+There are literally thousands of medicinal plant species around the world.
+And, over the years people learned to use plant materials therapeutically.
+Developing systems of traditional medicine and passing their knowledge on through the generations.

-Herbal medicine is often criticised for not having much scientific evidence to back it up.
-While its true herbs do not have the research funding enjoyed by conventional medications it is not true to say there is no evidence of efficacy.
-Many herbal remedies have shown benefit in many hundreds of research studies.
-For example, clinical trials of medicinal herbs such as ginseng, echinacea, st john’s wort, garlic or turmeric.
+Some people criticise medical herbalism saying there is not much scientific evidence to support its use.
+Certainly, herbs do not have the same research funding enjoyed by conventional drugs.
+In fact, it is not true to say there is no evidence of efficacy.
+Many herbal products show benefits in several hundreds of research studies.
+For example, clinical trials of medicinal herbs such as ginseng, echinacea, st john’s wort, garlic or turmeric show potent health benefits.

 How herbal remedies are used

-There is also a great deal of difference in how herbal medicines and conventional medicines are used.
-Herbal medicines tend to be used to support the body’s own innate healing efforts.
-So, plant products can help to prevent illness or to promote good health, vitality and well being.
+There is also a great deal of difference in how plant medicine and conventional drugs are used.
+Importantly herbal medicine supports the body’s own innate healing efforts.
+So, plant products can help to prevent illness or promote good health, vitality and well-being.

-Herbal remedies promote balance in the body, helping the body to resist infection or reject illness.
-They generally, but not always, have a gentle action on the body.
-Which is suitable for healing chronic ill health or disease.
-Not necessarily producing a dramatic effect but encouraging gradual healing over time.
+Herbal preparations promote balance in the body.
+They help the body to resist infection or reject illness.
+A plant remedy generally, but not always, will have a gentle action on the body.
+Therefore, medicinal herbs may be especially suitable for healing chronic ill health.
+Not necessarily having a dramatic effect but encouraging gradual healing over time.

-One of the great benefits of herbal medicines is that most are safe and gentle.
-They are generally without toxic side effects.
-Even when they are used over a long period of time.
+All things considered, one of the great benefits of plant medicine is that most are safe and gentle.
+After all, they are generally without toxic side effects.
+Even with use over a long period of time.

-Herbal medicines used appropriately and in normal therapeutic doses are safe, with minimal risk.
+So, with appropriate use and in normal therapeutic doses, medicinal herbs are safe, with minimal risk.
 However, all plants may produce allergic reactions in some people.
-So, it is necessary to be cautious using herbal medicine for children, or during pregnancy or breastfeeding.
-Or in people that are old or critically ill people should also take extra care.
+So, caution is necessary when using herbal medicine for children, during pregnancy or while breastfeeding.
+Older people or critically ill people should also take extra care.
 A herbal practitioner with clinical training in western herbal medicine understands which herbal products to use with an individual patient.

-Some herbs are known to interact with certain medications.
+For instance, some medicinal herbs are known to interact with certain medications.
 These adverse events are generally due to additive or inhibitive effects of the conventional drug.
 A medical herbalist is aware of potential interactions between medicinal herbs and orthodox medicine.
-If you are taking conventional medication seek advice from a medical herbalist about using herbal remedies alongside your medicine from the doctor.
+If you are taking conventional drugs, it is important to seek advice from a medical herbalist.
+They can advise about using herbal medicine alongside your prescription from the doctor.